nponsard/ariel-os/book/src/build_system.md

 or disabled on the command line using `--select <module>` or `--disable <module>`.
 To specify laze modules for an out-of-tree application, see [below](#enabling-laze-modules-for-an-application).

-Modules available in Ariel OS include:

-- `silent-panic`: Disables printing panics.
-May help reduce binary size.

-> Other modules are documented in their respective pages.
+> Modules are documented in their respective pages.

 [laze]: https://kaspar030.github.io/laze/dev/